 May Wang, PhD

-Dr. Wang led next-generation sequencing data analytics studies in FDA-organized international consortium, and is Georgia Tech Biomedical Informatics Program Co-Director in Atlanta Clinical and Translational Science Institute (ACTSI), Co-Director of Georgia-Tech Center of Bio-Imaging Mass Spectrometry, and Biocomputing and Bioinformatics Core Director in Emory-Georgia-Tech Cancer Nanotechnology Center.
-Her research has been supported by NIH, NSF, Georgia Research Alliance (GRA), Georgia Cancer Coalition (GCC), Emory-Georgia Tech Cancer Nanotechnology Center, Children’s Health Care of Atlanta (CHOA), Atlanta Clinical and Translational Science Institute (ACTSI), USA Centers for Disease Control and Prevention (CDC), and industrial partners such as Microsoft Research and HP.
+Dr. Wang is Georgia Tech Biomedical Informatics Program Co-Director in Atlanta Clinical and Translational Science Institute (ACTSI), and Co-Director of Georgia-Tech Center of Bio-Imaging Mass Spectrometry.
+Her research sponsors include NIH, NSF, CDC, Georgia Research Alliance, Georgia Cancer Coalition, Children’s Health Care of Atlanta (CHOA), Atlanta Clinical and Translational Science Institute (ACTSI), and industrial partners such as Microsoft Research and HP.